Our science program integrates outdoor and environmental learning.

 To support this, WHA is in the process of becoming a part of Canada’s EcoSchool Program.

 EcoSchools Canada offers a certification program for K-12 schools that nurtures environmental learning and climate action.

 “WHA really is special with incredible students who have risen to the new challenges and opportunities presented to them in this new context.“

 – Dr. Katie Kish, WHA Science Teacher

 We believe that our littlest scientists have the power to change the future.
-Our EcoSchool Curriculum ensures that kids are spending at least one science class per week with their hands and feet in the dirt.
-Their second science class is devoted to theory and developing a strong grounding in the fundamental sciences – biology, chemistry, and physics.
+Our environmental science curriculum ensures that kids are spending at least one science class per week with their hands and feet in the dirt.
+Their second science class of the week is devoted to theory and developing a strong grounding in the fundamental sciences – biology, chemistry, and physics.

 Our science program focuses heavily on agriculture, nature, climate science, food, and energy.
 Students will grow their own food, cook one meal per week for their classmates, develop science communication skills, and contribute positively to their community.
 This program is rigorous and enhances a child’s resilience by not only giving them hands-on experience with science, but also improving self-regulation and self-esteem.

 Our science program also includes a technology component.
 Beginning in grade 4 students will learn introductory programming.
 Students in grade 7 and 8 will have the option of either programming or introductory hardware engineering using arduino.